TomislavMatas/EZAsesAutoType/src/EZSeleniumLib/README.md

 A new version of the "EZSeleniumLib.dll" potentially has to be deployed with every major browser version update.
-Resulting in a patch needed apx. every month on "Stable release" channels of Chrome and Edge.
+Resulting in a patch needed apx. every month on "Stable release" channels of Chrome, Edge and Firefox.

-The WebDriver version must be the same (or higher) than the browser verion installed.
+The WebDriver main version must be the same as the browser verion.

 ## Using Selenium WebDriver for Chrome
 WebDriver download URL: